bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

     - Better estimating/ identifying scope
     - Training delivery.
 We should embed staff championing the functionality through our sprint sycles
     - Aligning with leveraged product directions

+- **Meeting Notes:**
+- Outstanding Action Items
+    - Email outputs - find a designer
+        - Posting is up - closes today
+        - Looking through the submissions
+    - Kaine to follow up with Stephen re: Digital Credentials
+        - closed
+    - Kaine will create a "frozen" story (re: freezing a business)
+        - Added 7584 - closed
+    - re:BC Reg Home page - Kaine will groom this next sprint and build it the sprint after within Assets
+        - Closed - added to sprint
+    - re:ICBC - Ian will send the version that he has now
+        - Closed
+    - Jyoti will work with Kaine to coordinate an upgraded Zoom account (500 people) and let Trish know when there's an invite that can be sent out
+        - Closed - has been created
+    - re: Migration - Jennifer will send James a note on this item - Note: we will revisit this in a month - Done.
+On the agenda for next month
+- New Business
+    - Session schedule & plan for BCOL clients - Trish
+        - Trish confirmed the presenters for the upcoming engagement sessions
+        - Both Kaine and Linda would like to attend
+        - Trish to schedule 'account related' session to later in order to provide the Relationships team time to prepare
+    - Receipt for 7716.
+Initial AC added details into transactions for Name Request and PPR search.
+Further changes to template which cause additional work on API to customize blue header for each app.
+Recommendation to go ahead with transaction component of ticket for Names / PPR.
+If further changes are needed for blue bar we can look at generic option or can Names build their customized option?
+        - Recommendation accepted
+    - BCOL home page - Trish
+        - Looking to put some info on the BCOL home page to inform clients about the modernization
+        - Trish to change Cooperatives to Cooperative Associations

+- Updates on Owned Risks (Resolved, Mitigated, Accepted)
+    - Partner Reluctance - P.O.s and OCM team own
+    - CAS - re:what can it support and associated delay - Jyoti
+    - Help Desk call mgmt + supporting spikes in business volume- OCM team
+        - Trish has been soliciting feedback weekly
+    - Time Constraints / Staffing Changes - Kaine
+    - Call Center Rebid - P.O.s
+    - Losing key CM resource - ELT
+        - **Mags is joining the team - RESOLVED**
+    - Tech Planning - James - RESOLVED - Thor invited to PO Sync
+    - API keys - Kaine - DEFERRED - Hold until fall
+    - Data Migration re:completing as big bang - Kaine
+    - Team Task Integration Complexity (Lots of puzzles) - P.O.s
+- Updates on PI Planning Action Items - No changes
+    - More dedicated resources to triage & work on Ops tickets
+        - Eve joined and is ramping up
+        - Greg is coming back next week
+    - Build in more time if there are changes in team composition
+    - Better estimating/ identifying scope
+    - Training delivery.
+We should embed staff championing the functionality through our sprint cycles
+    - Aligning with leveraged product directions
 ----
 May 14, 2021
 ----